KristofferStrube/StaticBlog.NET/README.md

 # StaticBlog.NET
 This is a project for generating and editing a static blog.
-It stores the necessary information in a folder structure and uses MarkDown files for the main content of each blog post to enabled a mix between simplicity and customizability.
+It stores the necessary information in a folder structure and uses MarkDown files for the main content of each blog post to enable a mix between simplicity and customizability.

 *This project is still under development, so some of these detail might not be implemented yet.*